eFinder

 “Kunene argues in court papers that the podcast has already been made public and a retraction would be difficult.”

-INSUFFICIENT EVIDENCE — No evidence in archive to verify Kunene's claims about the podcast's public status.
+No evidence found in web search results, cross-references, or Wikipedia entries to support Kunene's argument about the podcast's public availability.

 “Kunene alleges in his responding papers that Malema delivered about R80,000 in cash to Msibi.”

-INSUFFICIENT EVIDENCE — No evidence in archive to confirm Kunene's allegation about cash delivery to Msibi.
+No evidence found in web search results, cross-references, or Wikipedia entries to confirm Kunene's claim about R80k transferred to Msibi.

 “Msibi, widely known as 'Mswazi', was a prominent, influential figure in the taxi industry and a former leader in the South African National Taxi Council (Santaco).
 He died in January 2024.”